ElectroOptical Innovations Consulting

 startups to universities to the largest manufacturers.
 You can see

-some of the breadth and quality of our work here.
+some of the breadth and quality of our research, design, and engineering work here.
 Send me an email

 and let's discuss your application.